How super is taxed

 You may wish to speak to a First Super financial adviser to discuss ways to maximise superannuation contribution caps, or your plans to access your superannuation and any tax implications.

-What’s the benefit of non-concessional super contributions?
+What’s the benefit of after-tax super contributions?

-Non-concessional contributions can help your super grow faster and provide you with more at retirement.
+After-tax contributions can help your super grow faster and provide you with more at retirement.
 When you make after-tax contributions, only the investment earnings will be subject to tax, typically at a lower rate of 15% (compared to investment earnings outside of super, which can be taxed up to 45% depending on your tax bracket.)

-We’re here to help, so give us a call.
+We’re here to help, so let’s talk.